comet-ml/ez-mcp-toolbox/README.md

 - `--debug` - Enable debug output during processing
 - `--input INPUT` - Input field name in the dataset (default: input)
 - `--output OUTPUT` - Output field mapping in format reference=DATASET_FIELD (default: reference=answer)
+- `--num NUM` - Number of items to evaluate from the dataset (takes first N items, default: all items)
 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for evaluation (default: gpt-3.5-turbo)
 - `--model-kwargs MODEL_KWARGS` - JSON string of additional keyword arguments for the LLM model
-- `--metric-file METRIC_FILE` - Path to a Python file containing metric definitions (alternative to using opik.evaluation.metrics)
+- `--metrics-file METRICS_FILE` - Path to a Python file containing metric definitions (alternative to using opik.evaluation.metrics)
+- `--config CONFIG` - Path to MCP server configuration file (default: ez-config.json)
+- `--tools-file TOOLS_FILE` - Path to a Python file containing tool definitions.
+If provided, will create an MCP server configuration using this file.

 ### Dataset Loading